node-organic/node-organic/docs/README.md

     var Organelle = function(plasma, dna) {
       this.plasma = plasma
-      plasma.on(dna.reactOn, this.reactionToChemical)
+      plasma.on(dna.reactOn, this.reactionToChemical, this)
     }

     Organelle.prototype.reactionToChemical = function(c, next) {
       // -- reaction logic
-      // -- submits new chemical in plasma via plasma.emit(...)
+      // -- submits new chemical in plasma via this.plasma.emit(...)
       // -- calls next()
     }